-Compensation is determined by a veteran's disability level and is interpreted on a percentage scale.
+Compensation is determined by a veteran’s disability level and is interpreted on a percentage scale.
 Mesothelioma and other cancers are automatically granted a 100% disability rating.
 This disability compensation is then paid monthly.
-In December 2019, Veterans Affairs increased compensation, and the disability benefit for mesothelioma sufferers now starts around $3,100 a month.
-This increases depending on their number of dependents.
-This disability compensation isn't affected by a veteran's age or household income, and it's paid tax-free.
+In December 2019, Veterans Affairs increased compensation, and the disability benefit for mesothelioma sufferers now starts at around $3,100 a month.
+This increases depending on the number of dependents.
+This disability compensation isn’t affected by a veteran’s age or household income, and it’s paid tax-free.

 If a veteran is approved for disability, they are also usually granted access to free cancer treatment through the VA healthcare system.

 According to the Feres Doctrine and the Federal Tort Claims Act, the United States military is protected from mesothelioma and asbestos lawsuits.
 While you can’t sue the United States Navy for their role in your exposure to asbestos and diagnosis, you can sue the companies liable for supplying the military with asbestos.

 Many veterans have been compensated with thousands to millions of dollars by filing and winning lawsuits against the companies responsible for their asbestos-related illness.
 Having a knowledgeable and experienced asbestos lawyer provides you with the best chance to receive the same level of compensation for what you’ve endured.
 You have every right to seek this compensation, and we can help.